 If quantities are restricted, the merchant must state that in their advertising.
 If they have very limited stock, the advertising must state the exact quantity that is available.
 In such a case, notes such as “limited quantities” or “while stocks lasts” are not precise enough.

 If the merchant has not specified the quantity of items in stock and the advertised appliance is out of stock when you go to the store during the sales period, you can request that the merchant offers a similar appliance sold at the same or at a superior price and sells it to you at the advertised sale price.
 Some merchants will offer a deferred rebate coupon that will allow you to purchase the appliance later while still benefiting from the sale price.

 If the merchant refuses to compensate you, you can file a complaint with the Office de la protection du consommateur.
 The Contact us page provides the ways to reach us.

-The price displayed for a small appliance in an advertisement must represent the full amount you need to pay to buy it.
+The price displayed for an appliance in an advertisement must represent the full amount you need to pay to buy it.
 This total price must prevail visually over the amounts that make it up, and it cannot be raised unless products or services are added at your request.